 Don’t let Tobago`s small size fool you.
 The island has a big personality and certainly offers a unique travel experience.
 Besides, Tobago’s soft sands are hard to resist.
 Also, there are plenty of attractions on offer too.
 The island with a dramatic landscape is undoubtedly known for its excellent snorkelling and diving spots.
 A honeymooner’s paradise is also a haven for the turtle and bird-watchers.

 Visit Pigeon Point Heritage Park

-If you are looking for a beach with a buzz, Pigeon Point is a place to go.
+If you are looking for a beach with a buzz in Tobago, Pigeon Point is a place to go.
 An internationally recognized symbol of the island with soft white sand beach and the swaying coconut trees looks as pretty as a postcard.
 As well as being romantic, Pigeon Point is steps away from the action.
 Pump up your adrenaline and enjoy some waters sports, such as kite-surfing, jet skiing, or stand-up paddleboarding.